 Video: ACS Reactions

-And speaking of energy, watch that milk swirl and blend with the coffee.
-You’re looking at diffusion the process of particles moving from an area where there is a lot of the same stuff to where there isn’t.
+Speaking of energy, watch that milk swirl and blend with the coffee.
+You are looking at diffusion the process of particles moving from an area where there is a lot of the same stuff to where there isn’t.
 Diffusion is how breathing keeps us alive.
 Oxygen diffuses from air into our bloodstream in the lungs and from capillaries into our cells throughout the body.
 The way the milk moves here is driven by a few things.
 It falls due to the force of gravity pulling it down from the carton and into the mug.
-But then its motion through the coffee is disrupted by the stickiness of milk and coffee molecules interacting.
-That and the walls of the mug help set up those swirling eddies.
+But then its motion through the coffee is disrupted by the stickiness of milk and coffee molecules interacting, that and the walls of the mug help set up those swirling eddies.
 Convection is at play here too.
 Colder denser milk sinks to the bottom of the warmer less dense coffee.
 This causes the same kinds of loops of motion in liquefied rock far beneath the earth’s surface.
 This motion keeps our planet geologically active.

 But even in the absence of any of these phenomenon, milk and coffee would eventually mix anyway.
-The particles of milk and the little un-dissolved coffee grounds dance thanks to Brownian Motion.
-That’s the random movement of particles as they crash and collide against each other.
+The particles of milk and the little un-dissolved coffee grounds dance thanks to Brownian Motion, which is the random movement of particles as they crash and collide against each other.
 Studying this dance is one of the clues that Einstein used to prove the existence of atoms.
 This spontaneous process of mixing follows the second law of thermodynamics.
 Entropy, or disorder, increases over time.
 Your coffee and milk go from two separate substances to a mixture, which is less ordered because it is made from two things all mixed up together.
 This disorder increase is even more obvious with the sugar, which goes from a solid crystalline state where each molecule is locked into a pattern to a dissolved form with sugar molecules all over the place.

 And so it goes with the rest of the universe.
 Rocks crumble to dust.
-Ice melts and your place keeps on getting messier.
+Ice melts and your kitchen keeps on getting messier.
 Left to itself long enough, the entire universe will one day reach a state of maximum disorder, a bit like this milk and coffee.

 What are we getting at here?
-From the largest scale to the smallest, chemistry is every where and once you see it you will never look at the world the same way again.
+From the largest scale to the smallest, chemistry is everywhere and once you see it you will never look at the world the same way again.